CodexUse vs CodexBar and the vanilla CLI

 | Quick manual switch with no background activity | CodexBar | Lightweight if you only need a tray selector and accept manual checks. |

-| Single account coding in terminal | Codex CLI | Minimal overhead if you do not switch accounts or need telemetry. |
+| Single account coding in terminal | Codex CLI | Minimal overhead if you do not switch accounts or need rate-limit checks. |

 | Edit models, reasoning, MCP | CodexUse | Form controls reduce config mistakes and save to the same CLI files. |

-| Keep chats separate by client | CodexUse Pro | Chats are tagged by profile and project so history stays organized. |
+| Keep chats separate by client | CodexUse | Project-based sessions with favorites and pinning keep history organized. |

 What stays the same